NicovP1/ada_website/.ipynb_checkpoints/index-checkpoint.md

 <div class="plot7">
     {% include ds_7_plot.html %}
-    <figcaption>Figure 7: Median profitability per genre and release month.
-Users can adjust the bubble size to visualize different metrics—such as median budget, runtime, or sample size.</figcaption>
 </div>
+<div align="center">Figure 7: Median profitability per genre and release month.
+Users can adjust the bubble size to visualize different metrics—such as median budget, runtime, or sample size.</div>

 Through the interactive plot, Annabel visualizes multiple dimensions simultaneously, connecting earlier findings and emphasizing month-by-month analysis.
 She seeks bubbles positioned high, indicating strong profitability, with small budgets and high sample counts, ensuring the figures are robust and supported by more data.
 The analysis reveals that optimal release strategies vary by genre, each having different budgets, runtimes, and release months, most are peaking around December and June, consistent with earlier findings.